kanwren/MemXCT/ReproducibilityChallenge/doc/README.md

 trying to reproduce the strong scaling experiments (any of the following:
 CPU-cds1, CPU-cds2, GPU-cds1, or GPU-cds2) use the file
 `StrongScaling_plots.ipynb`.
 If attempting to create the performance plots (for single node CPU or GPU) use `singlenode_performance(gpu_cpu)_plots.ipynb`.
 Additionally, if you wish to generate the memory bandwidth bar charts, use the code found in `memoryBandwidth_plots.ipynb`.
 I recommend opening any of the above in google colab, as that will ensure all dependencies are setup and ready.
-The data inside these files is populated by hand, but we calculated the numbers by manually looking at our log files (getting them into csv using vim macros, which do not leave scripts so we cannot leave them in this artifact) and parsing what we needed from the CSVs.
+The data inside these files is populated by hand, but we calculated the numbers by manually looking at our log files (getting them into CSVs using Vim macros) and parsing what we needed into the CSVs.
 These final CSVs can also be found in our figures/scripts directory.
+There are also some convenience scripts provided for automatic data extraction, `extract-avgflops.sh` and `exract-mbw.sh`.

 The eight graphs (four single-node experiments, four multi-node scaling experiments) correspond to Figure 9 and Figure 11 from the MemXCT paper.
 They